poonchuanan/tp/docs/UserGuide.md

 ## Introduction

 **traKCAL** is an application for managing calories intake, optimized for use via Command Line Interface (CLI) whilst retaining the benefits of a Graphical User Interface (GUI).
-If you can type fast, traKCAL is suited just for you.
+If you can type fast, traKCAL is for you.

 ## Table of Contents
 * [Quick Start](#quick-start)